 This is the most versatile grape variety with the ability to be made into sparkling, white, rose, fortified, late harvest and ice wine.
 The poplar use of Frontenac Gris is for blending to elaborate other wines.
 When blended with dessert or ice wines, it can add hints of apricot and walnut.
 When blended with red wine it can produce tart cherry aromas.
 Frontenac Gris is a University of Minnesota Hybrid that is a color mutation of the original Frontenac Noir.
 It does not produce a true white wine; some color elements remain and presses out to copper or a salmon color.
 The grape ripens with a very high acidity.

 An Elmer Swenson Hybrid, established in the 1980’s for its cold hardiness – negative 40 degrees.
 Characteristics similar to Sauvignon Blanc, crisp, clean, dry, full bodied wine.
 Prairie Star produces a full-bodied wine with tropical fruit flavors and a long cinnamon spice finish.
 Widely used as a blend to other white wines to add body and finish.

 Can be used to make sparkling, white, fortified, late harvest or ice wine wines.
 When ripe, the berries can have tropical fruit, pear, peach and passion fruit aromas.
 Frontenac blanc is a white grape variety with small yellow orange berries when ripe.

 The La Crescent grape is very cold hardy and relatively high in sugar and acidity levels.
 La Crescent is fermented into a sweet or semi-sweet style, with aromas of apricot, peach, tangerine, lime, citrus and pineapple.
 The perfect choice for Riesling fans.
 The fruit has high acidity and can be used to make off-dry to sweet/dessert and late-harvest wines.

-Gather The Family and Getaway
+Gather the Family and Book Today

 Two Silo Farmhouse